 What other discounts does Ziply Fiber offer?

 Beyond the introductory first-year discount of $20, Ziply Fiber does not currently offer exclusive or permanent discounts on its internet, phone, or television services.
+They are not among providers offering low-income internet plans.

 However, the company does participate in Lifeline, a federal benefit program designed to ease the cost of internet service for low-income families.